rcrowther/django-image-lite/README.md

     registry.register(MediumImage)

-### 'Smart' filters
+### 'Fill' filters
-Crop and Resize will crop or stretch the sides of images that do not fit the declared aspect ratio.
-This is behaviour as stated, and can be useful in many situations.
+Crop and Resize will preserve aspect ratio.
+This I think is desired behaviour in many situations.
+However, it will leave gaps if the aspect ratio of the original does not match that given to reshape to.

-However, especially for display of premium images, it may be preferable that aspect ratio is preserved.
-This is what the Smart filters do.
-They make the image fit bounding dimensions, then fill surplus area with a fill colour,
+Sometimes it may be preferable that the image become the exact size given.
+One way is to distort the image ('Force' filters).
+Another way is the Fill filters.
+These make the image fit bounding dimensions, then fill surplus area with a fill colour,

-    from image import ResizeSmart, registry
+    from image import ResizeFill, registry

-    class MediumImage(ResizeSmart):
+    class MediumImage(ResizeFill):
         width=260
         height=350
         format='jpg'